He was the best at being human.

-No makeup, unfussy hair, black and white photo.
-It’s not really a flattering picture, is it?
+No makeup, unfussy hair, not even trying to hide the circles under my eyes.
 But it’s exactly how I look day-to-day and I want to be my authentic self online.
 My authentic self is a low-maintenance gal.

 Being low-maintenance does not mean I’m lazy or I don’t like pretty things.
 Nor does it make me less of a lady.
 I smile a lot.
 I flirt.
 I love to hold babies and my favorite color is pink.